simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

     before authentication.

 ### saml
-  * Add initial support for SAML Subject Id Attributes.
+  * Add initial support for SAML Subject ID Attributes.
   * Allow to specify multiple supported NameIdFormats in IdP hosted and SP remote metadata.
-  * Allow to specifiy NameIDPolicy Format and AllowCreate in hosted SP and remote IdP configurtion, and restore possibility to omit it from AuthnRequests entirely (#984).
+  * Allow to specify NameIDPolicy Format and AllowCreate in hosted SP and remote IdP configuration.
+Restore the possibility to omit it from AuthnRequests entirely (#984).
-  * Add setting `assertion.allowed_clock_skew` to influence how lenient we should be with the timestamps in received SAML messages.
+  * Add a `assertion.allowed_clock_skew` setting to influence how lenient we should be with the timestamps in received SAML messages.
-  * If Issuer of IdP does not match the entity we sent the request to, log a warning instead of bailing out with an exception.
+  * If the Issuer of a SAML response does not match the entity we sent the request to, log a warning instead of bailing out with an exception.
-  * Support for AudienceRestriction in SAML2 request (#998)
+  * Allow setting the AudienceRestriction in SAML2 requests (#998).
-  * Can disable the Scoping element in SP and remote IdP configuration with the `disable_scoping` option, for compatibility with ADFS which does not accept the element (#985)
+  * Allow disabling the Scoping element in SP and remote IdP configuration with the `disable_scoping` option, for compatibility with ADFS which does not accept the element (#985).

 ### sanitycheck
-  * Add translations for several languages
+  * Translated into several languages.

 ## Version 1.16.2